jhalmu/chart-sivut/README.md

 - In ChartJS data is now colors as "props" and label too id needed.
 Have to thing how to put numbers in pie?
 - I personally might use rechart anyway in own project, 'cos I think that I can make them look better.
 Rechart is more suitable with lesser and bigger charts, I think.
 But was there gradients in chartjs?
 - Al so refactored that chart types are in their own folders.
 I might put all so datas there, because more complex charts have own more complex datastructures and I think that it is more easyer to made them to separate json-files.

+### 21.10.22

+- Added more charts and new plugin datalabels.
+I'm focusing now only ChartJS.
+Noticed that datalabels put numbers for all charts in "same page".
+If you do not want numbers, you have to disable it from chart options.
+Tehe is al so code which changes numbers in labels to percents.
+- Added Manual to show in About -page.